You’ll love this Cherry Strudel made with tart cherries and crisp phyllo dough. It’s perfect for dessert or brunch.

 - Preheat the oven to 375 °F. Line a half sheet baking pan with parchment paper or a silicone baking mat.

 - Unroll the Phyllo sheets and cover them with a damp paper towel so they don't dry out.
 Lay a clean kitchen towel that is larger than the baking sheet on your work surface.
-Lay a sheet of Phyllo on the towel with the short side facing you.
-Use a pastry brush to drizzle the dough with melted butter then overlap two more sheets of phyllo so that you form an 18” square of dough.
-Drizzle each layer of pastry with more butter as you overlap the sheet.
+Lay a sheet of Phyllo on the towel with the long side facing you.

-- Working horizontally, sprinkle 1 ½ oz dry bread crumbs in a 6” wide strip down the center of the pastry.
+- Sprinkle 1 ½ oz dry bread crumbs in a 4” wide strip across the bottom third of the pastry.
 Leave a 2” border on either end.
 Pour the cherry filling over the bread crumbs in an even layer.

 - Starting from the side closest to you, use the kitchen towel to fold the dough over the cherries.
 Fold in the two ends then continue rolling the strudel like a burrito.
 Use the opposite side of the towel to flip the strudel so the seam side is up.